davidofug/behaviour-driven-development-with-javascript/README.md

 ## Discovery

-At the discovery stage is a meeting among a minimum of 3 stakeholders, mostly the *Product Owner*, *Developer* and *Tester* because the aim is to get the three perspectives each from the person attending the meeting.
+At the discovery stage is a meeting among a minimum of 3 stakeholders, the *Product Owner*, *Developer* and *Tester*.
+The goal is to get three perspectives, and that means each from the person attending the meeting.
-This helps discover how well you understand the project.
+This helps to determine how well we understand the project.
 At this stage you write a lot of examples and ask a lot of what if questions.

 ## Get started.
 1. Initilize npm project `$npm init -y`